|

 Many

-possibility of their pets spawning into consideration.
-If you have
+their pets spawning into consideration.
+If you have recently purchased

-a larger aquarium you should keep the smaller one and use it as
+aquarium you should keep the smaller one and use it as a breeding tank.

 breeding

-breeding tank will isolate the breeding pair and protect the eggs and
+tank will isolate the breeding pair and protect the eggs and fish fry

-from being eaten by the other members of a community tank after
+being eaten by the other members of a community tank after spawning has

 Breeding